biohackathon-japan/bh23-link-hs-var-mm/paper/paper.md

 # Outcomes

 Using the reference sequences of humans and mice, we compared the regions encoding proteins of homologous genes.
 First, we focused on nucleotide variants involved in amino acid substitutions.
 We have developed an API that returns mouse variants and strains in the MoG+ database [@takada2022] as counterparts to ClinVar [@landrum2020] variants located within the gene region specified by an HGNC gene identifier or symbol.
 Target human variants can be limited to variants with ClinVar significance.
 An example of the API response is shown in Figure 1.
+The API returns a mouse strain “SPRET/EiJ” that has a counterpart variant of a human ABCA4 gene variant C > T at chr1:94080658 (GRCh38).

 ```
   {